Steady Health: A New Type of Diabetes Care

 Although the idea is to do a tracking period at the beginning to analyze your data, you can do tracking periods at any time while under the care of Steady Health to evaluate how your current management is working.

 Taking pictures of food had a secondary effect on me.
 There’s something about taking a picture of your food that really brings your eating habits to light.
-Walking back and forth to the kitchen every 10 minutes to grab just a few more peanut-butter filled pretzels doesn’t seem like a big deal until you end up with 5 pictures on your phone of 4-5 of them, and you realize you’ve had 25 in the last hour.
+Walking back and forth to the kitchen every 10 minutes to grab just a few more peanut-butter filled pretzels doesn’t seem like a big deal until you end up with five pictures on your phone of four to five of them, and you realize you’ve had 25 in the last hour.
 After the tracking period I went in for my second appointment, which was possibly the most useful and insightful diabetes discussion I have ever had in my life.

 The followup appointment